FreeTymeKiyan/freetymekiyan.github.io/source/_drafts/textmate/textmate-tips-1.md

-title: 'Use Textmate 2 as a Pro: Introduction'
+title: 'Use TextMate 2 as a Pro: Introduction'
 categories:
   - Coding
 tags: